Finding good apps that work on Raspberry Pi is important if you plan on using it as a replacement for your desktop computer.

 Maybe these apps were too obvious to you, here is a video where I introduced 21 other apps that most people don’t know!

-My test of two days using my Raspberry Pi as my primary computer ends with a mixed opinion
+My two-day test using my Raspberry Pi as my primary computer ended with a mixed opinion.

-On the other hand, everything is very slow, and overall the Raspberry Pi was only useful for the single task (even multi-tab browsing was a pain)
+On the other hand, everything is very slow, and overall the Raspberry Pi was only useful for a single task (even multi-tab browsing was a pain).

-I think for example to parents or grandparents.
-If they check their emails once or twice a week, they don’t need a $500 computer to do this, a Raspberry Pi can be useful and save money
+I think for example for parents or grandparents.
+If they check their emails once or twice a week, they don’t need a $500 computer to do this, a Raspberry Pi can be useful and save money.

 - Can a Raspberry Pi 4 really Replace your Desktop PC?
 (I Tried)